gurukishore111/Amazon-Price-Tracker/README.md

 # Amazon-Price-Tracker

- Used Selenium to provides a playback  functional for this project

- Make sure you download the correct version of your chromedriver
+ Used Selenium provides a playback functional for this project Make sure you download the correct version of your chrome driver

  Video DEMO :